More information about our artists for upcoming concerts coming soon.

 Judith thrives on her continued collaboration with a wide range of composers, creators, musicians, artists and ensembles, and as a performer, writer, educator and illustrator, she is passionate about cross-disciplinary art.

-Murray McLachlan - piano
+Roger Lord - piano

 Melbourne Cappella